madphysicist/imprint/doc/developers.rst

 general phiposophy is to keep things modular.
 General purpose functions should be added to the `haggis`_ library rather than to Imprint itself.

-The documentation should explain how the project works. :ref:`introduction`, provides a high-level explanation of the overall structure.
+The documentation should explain how the project works. :ref:`introduction` provides a high-level explanation of the overall structure.
 The :ref:`reference` secion contains all the references to the individual components.

 .. _development-testing: